 "If it matters, measure it" is a slogan you will see around our office.
 Things that are measured can be talked about.
 Things that are talked about in the public arena eventually become part of the climate of opinion.
 That is how measurement can change the climate of opinion.Sometimes our research recommends public policy solutions that some people feel are controversial.
 We work to ensure that people become more knowledgeable about the outcomes of various public policies and can then make more informed decisions.
 Our research is peer-reviewed and overseen by an Editorial Advisory Board of leading international scholars.
 The Fraser Institute promotes transparency in research – in other words, our methodology is open and clearly explained, and others can replicate our conclusions.
 In addition, the source of our data is always provided.
 Fraser Institute research is independently conducted."

 A household example in mining of jurisdictional risk is the socalled "African Discount", but there is also an "Arctic discount".
-The Fraser Institute introduced the Investment Attractiveness Index this year as the most important index, and the Policy Perception Index as second, but make no mistake: the mining community only looks at the Policy Perception Index, as every mining company makes the decision beforehand about the project or claims it buys for a qualifying transaction or IPO.
-Investors can't say anything useful on it.
-Besides that, a geological prospective area can generate very disappointing drill results, and vice versa.
+The Fraser Institute introduced the Investment Attractiveness Index a few years ago as the most important index, and the Policy Perception Index as second, but make no mistake: the mining community only looks at the Policy Perception Index, as every mining company makes the decision beforehand about the project or claims it buys for a qualifying transaction or IPO.
+Besides that, a geological prospective area can generate disappointing drill results, and vice versa.